eberg857/Neonbike/README.md

 **_Interpreting Sesnor Values_**: The bottom half of the infinite while loop deals solely with interpreting the values from the Hall effect sensor.
 Even though the sensor itself was reliable enough (meaning that it would consistently display the same values when in proximity to a magnet and had a reliable boundary for when it was not), there was one other small challenge that presented itself.
 This problem in essence was that

 **_About the Logic_**: Since we wanted the polling speed of the hall effect sensor to be very high to ensure that the sensor picked up each revolution of the wheel (where the actual speed of the magnet is moving around 2 m/s), the data that's pushed to the LED array is changed dynamically.
-By this, we mean that on every iteration of the
+By this, we mean that on every iteration of the while loop, only one new char is trasmitted.